Lanhao23-nudt/SIFDGCN-TT/README.md

 **Torch_Structure_DE_18Sub.py**: Main function.
 **Baseline_MMV.py**: Code for baseline model.

+## Requirements
+The Torch version and other related dependencies used by the project are as shown in the requirements.txt file, but other versions are often compatible as well.

 ## Reproduction
 **Step 1**: Download the "Feature Data" part from MMV dataset.

+**Step 2**: Create a virtual environment that includes the packages specified in requirements.

+**Step 3**: Run Torch_Structure_DE_18Sub.py.